awsdocs/amazon-s3-developer-guide/doc_source/ways-to-add-notification-config-to-bucket.md

 ## Step 4: Test the Setup<a name="notification-walkthrough-1-test"></a>

-Now you can test the setup by uploading an object to your bucket and verify the event notification in the Amazon SQS console\.
+Now you can test the setup by uploading an object to your bucket and verifying the event notification in the Amazon SQS console\.
 For instructions, see [Receiving a Message](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-getting-started.htmlReceiveMessage.html) in the *Amazon Simple Queue Service Developer Guide "Getting Started" section*\.